 Josephus, a Jewish priest of the first century C.E., reports that “there happened to come around the festival called Passover, at which it is our ethos (custom) to offer numerous sacrifices to the deity (Jos.
 Ant.
 14:2:2).”
 Therefore, the authority for offering sacrifices, such as the Passover sacrifice, comes as a legal custom.

 Importantly, the original Passover sacrifice performed in Egypt was only a one-time event.
-After the Israelites left Egypt (the Exodus), Yahweh did not require any further sacrifices or burnt offerings from them.
+After the Israelites left Egypt during the Exodus, Yahweh did not require any further sacrifices or burnt offerings from them.
 The book of Jeremiah states:

 For in the day that I brought them out of the land of Egypt, I DID NOT SPEAK TO YOUR FATHERS OR COMMAND THEM CONCERNING BURNT OFFERINGS AND SACRIFICES.
 But this command I gave them, ‘Obey my voice, and I will be your eloahim, and you shall be my people; and walk in all the way that I command you, that it may be well with you.’
 (Jeremiah 7:22-23)

-This fact alone proves that the sacrifices and burnt offerings later added by means of the Torah were not a requirement under the Covenants of Promise given to Abraham, for which purpose the Israelites had been brought out of Egypt.
-Rather, it was due to the fact that the Israelites continued to sin that these sacrifices and burnt offerings were brought into force under the Torah of Moses.
+This fact alone proves that the sacrifices and burnt offerings later attached by means of the Torah of Moses were not a requirement under the Abrahamic Covenants of Promise (Torah of Trust), for which purpose the Israelites had been brought out of Egypt.
+Rather, it was due to the fact that the Israelites continued to sin that these sacrifices and burnt offerings were brought into force under the Torah of Moses or Old Covenant.

 These statements are all vital clues.
 They tell us that those things nailed to the stake at the messiah’s death were brought into existence by decrees which established certain ordinances or statutes, called laws and customs.
 These decrees were handwritten by Moses on a scroll, forming the Torah of Moses.